Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 - Fixed a minor Subscription webhook event related issue.
 - The 'Live Mode' transaction for PayPal will is enabled by default for new installations.
 - Added a new constant 'WPEC_MENU_PARENT_SLUG' to simplify the menu parent slug.
-- Tools menu related code refactored.
+- Tools admin menu related code has been refactored to be more organized.

 = 2.3.17 =
 - The variation with a negative price can now also be used to offer a free product, similar to the functionality of a 100% discount coupon.